ibm-wsc/WSC-CMDB21/index.md

 </div>

 ## Help
 Having trouble with labs?
-Send an email to [Tadas Varaneckas](mailto: tadas.varan@ibm.com) and we will help you sort it out.
+Send an email to [Keziah Knopp](mailto: keziah.knopp@ibm.com) and we will help you sort it out.